Honey-baked chicken is exceptionally juicy and flavorful. The tasty sauce is made with honey, butter, garlic, and mustard. It’s phenomenal!

 Coat the chicken.
 Brush the chicken with the tasty sauce.
 I use a pastry brush to do that.

 Bake until cooked through.
-Bake the chicken for 75 minutes in a 350F oven, basting every 15 minutes.
+Bake the chicken for 60 minutes in a 350F oven, basting with a clean brush every 15 minutes.
+If the tops are darkening too much, loosely cover the chicken with foil and continue baking.

 At what temperature to bake?